 The best resource covering Genoa in the period up to and just beyond the canonical ArM5 start date of 1220 I have found to date on Genoa is Dr Stephen Epstein’s “Genoa and the Genoese 958-1528” (Chapel Hill, NC, 1996).
 I’ve included the link to the Google Books digital version but it may be available in a your local or nearby university library.

-The useful summary essay written by Epstein in the web resources below is a good starting point and can be found on Professor George L. Gorse’s page at Pomona College.
+The useful summary essay written by Epstein available freely on the web is a good starting point and can be found on Professor George L. Gorse’s page at Pomona College.
 It provides a good overview of the physical characteristics, origins, history, institutions and economic life of the city.
-The bibliography mainly deals with works written in Italian which I can’t read but may be of further use to Italian speakers:
+The bibliography mainly deals with works written in Italian which I can’t read but may be of further use to Italian speakers

 Note: in the articles herein, the term “Genoa” here refers to both the main city of the commune but also to the greater entity of the maritime republic consisting of its dependent communes and colonies.
 For consistency “Genoese” is used as the adjective when referring to the commune, whereas “Genovese” is the noun for an individual considered a citizen of the commune or compagna (“company”).